michikono/typescript-ionic-seed/README.md

 * Always assume the `www/` folder is scratch space -- including `index.html`!
 * Place images, fonts, scss, etc. in `assets/`
 * Don't mess with files in `www`!
 For example, `test/e2e.js` - compiled end to end tests will end up here (from `src/**/*.e2e.ts`); `test/unit.js` - compiled unit tests will end up here (from `src/**/*.spec.ts`)
-* The strange testing convention in the E2E files is the Page [Object pattern](https://code.google.com/p/selenium/wiki/PageObjects).
+* The strange-looking testing convention in the E2E files is the [Page Object pattern](https://code.google.com/p/selenium/wiki/PageObjects).
 Basically you hide DOM-level details from tests.
-* Note that since E2E code doesn't technically touch the main code base directly, there's no need to modularize it
+* Note that since E2E code doesn't technically touch the main code base directly, it doesn't need all the same dependencies (or any) that the rest of the code needs.
+Modules are entirely optional, but I used them for consistency.
+* Yes, the seed project currently lacks an example Service, but hopefully there's enough here to illustrate how you might write one.